Troubleshooting

 Verify

-p0 ls ssh session <dest>
+p0 ls ssh session <dest>returns your host

 Underlying scp errors